OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/autoarima.md

 ---
 title: autoarima
-description: This documentation page discusses the use of the automatic ARIMA (AutoARIMA) model for forecasting.
+description: "This documentation page discusses the use of the automatic ARIMA (AutoARIMA)" model for forecasting.
 It provides a detailed insight into the parameters involved, the return types, model structures, and links to the source code.
 This page is specifically valuable for individuals seeking understanding of OpenBB's financial forecasting